Tony Butler (broadcaster)

-Tony Butler (15 May 1935 – 14 July 2023) was a British sports broadcaster from Birmingham.
+Tony Butler, born Robin Anthony E. Butler (15 May 1935 – 14 July 2023) was a British sports broadcaster from Birmingham.
 He was one of the first stars of local radio in Britain, known for a distinctive local accent and sometimes controversial style.

 In 2007, he was honoured by the Sony Radio Academy with a Lifetime Achievement Award.

 Early career

 Tony Butler was born in Wolverhampton on 15 May 1935.
 He began his journalistic career in local papers in Birmingham before beginning to contribute to BBC national and regional radio in the 1960s.
 His strong regional accent caused problems at the staid BBC, and he later recalled how he was encouraged to soften his natural accent.
 At one point the BBC even provided elocution lessons.